 There’s edamame for protein and chewy texture, while sugar snap peas add fantastic crunch and their subtle sweetness is always welcome.
 And I’ve always loved peas and broccoli, really I do.

-The simple vinaigrette just makes the salad.
+The simple sesame ginger salad dressing just makes the dish.
 It adds so much flavor, but it’s light and not greasy or gloppy.